 In Key Stage One children use play as an integral part of their learning.
 During Year One and into Year Two, the focus on play gradually changes to a more directed focus to support and enhance learning.
 Our learning is often taken outdoors into our developing outdoor area where we take part in many activities covering all aspects of the curriculum.

 We firmly believe that the wide and varied range of experiences we offer helps to support our pupils.
 We feel that encouraging children to be open to new experiences builds on their independent skills and supports their learning, such as communication and team building alongside reading, writing and maths.

 At the Skegness Infant Academy we follow the Letters and Sounds scheme.
 This begins with our youngest pupils listening to sounds in the environment and rhythms and beats.

-From this foundation block our pupils move though the six phases of ‘Letters and Sounds’ and onto Support for Spelling at the end of Year 2 and on into Year 3.
+From this foundation block our pupils move through the six phases of ‘Letters and Sounds’ and onto Support for Spelling at the end of Year 2 transitioning into Year 3.

-Our reading scheme is based around the Oxford Reading Tree scheme with additional texts used as well e.g. Ginn.
+Our reading scheme is based around the Oxford Reading Tree scheme with additional texts used as well.
 Within our Academy we offer a wealth of books to support guided reading which, along with the Oxford Reading Tree, are book banded.
 We encourage our children to develop a love for reading through our regular guided reading sessions which happen daily across the academy as well as regular 'reading for pleasure' activitities which take place in classrooms and in our 'under the sea' library.

 To find out more about our curriculum please click on the links below.